-Once the Associate Vice Provost - Student Affairs has confirmed that a student is missing, the following steps will be taken:
+Once the Provost and Vice President for Academic and Student Affairs has confirmed that a student is missing, the following steps will be taken:

-- 1. Notifies the President for Branch Locations & District Provost, Chancellor for the College District of TJC and Chief Executive Officer and appropriate staff and faculty that a student has been missing for more than 24 hours. - 2.
-Files a missing person report with Campus Police, who in turn notifies Tyler Police Department. - 3.
+- 1. Notifies the President of the College and appropriate staff and faculty that a student has been missing for more than 24 hours. - 2.
+Files a missing person report with Campus Police, who in turn notifies Tyler Police Department. - a.
+Campus Police will request a missing person entry be entered in the Texas Law Enforcement Telecommunication System, TLETS, for distribution to other law enforcement agencies. - 3.
 Notifies the person designated as an emergency contact on the Resident Hall Student Information form. - 4.
 If the student is under 18, and not an emancipated individual, the student's custodial or legal guardian is notified.

-Security of and Access to Campus Facilities
+Security of and Access to College Facilities

 Section 51.209 of the Texas Educational Code states "The governing board of a state institution of higher education or its authorized representatives may refuse to allow persons having no legitimate business to enter on property under the board's control, and may eject any unauthorized person from the property on his refusal to leave peaceably on request.
 Identification may be required of any person on the property".
-It is advised that members of the Campus community should have their Campus issued identification card with them at all times.
+Members of the college community are required to wear their College issued identification card in accordance with the lanyard policy at all times.
 The TJC Campus Police officers have been vested with the above authority by the Board of Trustees.

 Campus Police personnel routinely check doors, lights and the grounds for defects and unsafe conditions.
 All safety concerns are directed to the Facilities and Construction department for corrections.
 In addition, the Safety Committee receives on campus reports of safety issues discovered in relation to the security of the campus.
-These issues are brought to the attention of the Director, Environmental Health and Safety Compliance.
+These issues are brought to the attention of the Director, Risk Management.

 Parking lots and campus buildings are patrolled by Campus Police to ensure the safety of students, employees and visitors.
 Safety issues such as poor lighting, excessive vegetation and shrubbery growth are reported.
 Students and employees may also assist by reporting any safety or security hazard.
-Recommendations are forwarded to the Director, Campus Police and to the Executive Director, Facilities and Construction.
+Recommendations are forwarded to the Campus Police and to the Office of Facilities and Construction.